The construction industry has always been interested more in a candidate’s skills than in their academic qualifications.

 - any research projects or reading you’ve done as part of your course, for example into the latest technologies.

-When writing about your non-industry work experience, identify the skills and behaviours that are relevant to the construction industry and say how they will be useful to you in the role.
+Even if a piece of work experience or an extracurricular activity doesn’t seem relevant to the construction industry at all, the chances are it will be more relevant than you think.
 For example, if you shelf-stacked at a supermarket, you would have multi-tasked when interrupted by customers with enquiries and when working on site you will need to multi-task when faced with interruptions and unexpected events.
 Identify and make the most of these points of similarity.

 Impress through research and being specific